jeffboody/libvkk/core/readme.md

     mipmap the image
 6. The rendering begin() function may block while waiting for the next framebuffer to become available
-7. Synchronization across separate renderers is not required
+7. Synchronization across separate renderers/compute
+    objects is not required
-8. Synchronization for a specific renderer is required when called from multiple threads
+8. Synchronization for a specific renderer/compute object is required when called from multiple threads
 9. The default renderer completes asynchronously
 10. Image renderers completes synchronously
 11. Image stream and secondary renderers may complete synchronously or asynchronously depending on their corresponding consumer or executor renderers
+12. Compute objects complete synchronously
-12. GPU synchronization is handled automatically by the engine
+13. GPU synchronization is handled automatically by the engine